Which Airport to Arrive in New Zealand

 Auckland International Airport is the largest and busiest airport in New Zealand and one of the busiest airports in Australasia, with more than 15 million travellers passing through each year.
 Direct flights come from Asia, the USA, the Pacific Islands and Australia, making Auckland Airport the most likely arrival airport into New Zealand.

-Situated in the north of the North Island, it means that most backpackers have the similar patterns of travelling around New Zealand from Auckland.
+Situated in the north of the North Island, it means that most backpackers have similar patterns of travelling around New Zealand from Auckland.
 Usually, heading south down one side of the country then coming back up north on the opposite side of the country.
-See exactly what arriving in Auckland is like in Arriving in Auckland Airport.
+See exactly what arriving in Auckland is like in Arriving at Auckland Airport.

 Christchurch is the airport hub for the South Island and the second busiest airport, but with around 5.5 million passengers moving through a year.
 However, most of this traffic comes from domestic flights and Australia.
 You can also arrive in Christchurch from Fiji, the Cook Islands (seasonal), and Asia.